5 months ago

 So I’m hoping data will not only help entrepreneurs but also help government agencies make better and more informed decisions, because sometimes as a senior government official you make decisions based on trust, political issues and various things.
 So how do you use the data to make more informed decisions that are not just based on emotional or political inclinations or bias toward pork-barrel politics?
 How to make it more transparent in the process of government procurement?
 I think government officials know they have to become more accountable to the population.
 So to me, using data and data-driven decision-making processes would allow them to achieve that goal in the long run.

 At the same time, you referred to the law as a cause of inequality and the biggest obstacle to startups in the new economy.
 What legislative changes do you advocate?
-How would they affect the environment for blockchain-based startups?
+What do you suggest to avoid the risk that authorities overregulate crypto?
+How would they affect the environment for blockchain-based startups ?

 I think the key regulations of the blockchain space come down from the Security Exchange Commission, the Ministry of Finance and the Bank of Thailand.
 So those three agencies need to work together in a speedier fashion to become more efficient in regulating the sector.
 For example, we want to have a security token offering law, but no one seems to be forthcoming from the SEC to implement STO regulations and make it legal in Thailand.
 I’m sure the ICO law could be amended to make it more fluid and easier to use and easier for startups to be able to raise capital in Thailand.
 There are also regulations to do with crowdfunding, which in the future may merge with blockchain technology, and there are ways that you can link digital assets with a fiat currency.
 So you could raise funding for startups with fiat currency as well as digital assets.